 - Desi Students Alliance

 The Desi Students Alliance is a South Asian cultural affinity organization dedicated to fostering belonging, pride, and intercultural understanding of South Asian roots and heritage at YSPH.
-The group partners with campus-wide Yale organizations to celebrate significant cultural events such as Diwali and Holi.
-The group aims to build a home for members of YSPH, whether South Asian or non-South Asian, to participate in colorful intercultural events.
+We frequently partner with campus-wide Yale organizations such as YSPH DEI, Yale Chaplain's Office, South Asian Society, SAYPH to celebrate significant cultural events such as Diwali and Holi.
+We hope to build a home for members of YSPH, whether South Asian or non-South Asian, to participate in colorful intercultural events.

-- Disability Empowerment in Public Health at Yale (DEPHY)
+- Disability Empowerment in Public Health at Yale - YSPH’s graduate cross-disability community (DEPHY)

 - Emerging Majority Students Association (EMSA)